 1 egg, I like Egg-Land’s Best eggs, see shopping tips

 2¾ cups all-purpose flour

-2 teaspoons cream of tarter, make sure it’s fresh
+2 teaspoons cream of tartar, make sure it’s a fresh jar

 1¾ teaspoons baking soda